How application of AI/ML is bringing about transformation in the Insurance sector

 Distribution and Pricing

 The experience and process of purchasing an insurance product has become much easier with the advent of technology and the involvement of the insurer and the customer is reducing day by day.
-AI algorithms these days can create risk profiles so that turn around time for making a purchase of an Auto, life or commercial policy is reduced to a few minutes.
+AI/ML algorithms these days can create risk profiles so that turn around time for making a purchase of an Auto, life or commercial policy is reduced to a few minutes.
 In few of the sectors, quotes are released instantly using predictive models and soon we can expect them to issue policies also immediately once the customer provides the required information.
-In the life insurance segment, most of the AI based price calculators are restricted to individuals with good health and as the technology gets stronger, identification of risk can be done in much sophisticated way and instant issue products will be more prevalent than ever.
+In the life insurance segment, most of the AI/ML based price calculators are restricted to individuals with good health and as the technology gets stronger, identification of risk can be done in much sophisticated way and instant issue products will be more prevalent than ever.
 Similar development can be seen in the commercial insurance segment where purchase is expedited with the usage of IoT, drones and other equipment that provide significant useful data helping the AI based models to generate instant quotes and reducing the purchase time.

 Conventionally, the insurance providers for automobiles process the accident claims and offer several plans to cover the damage cost to the vehicle.
-The process begins with the service centre sharing the estimate of the vehicle repair and the same is shared by the automobile owner or the user to the insurance provider which then sends a surveyor to inspect the real damage to the vehicle and if the estimate meets the actual work to be done on the vehicle.
-With the advent of AI and ML, all the manual work is getting automated and simply with the help of processing pictures and images, estimation of cost and further steps are accomplished through predictive models.
+The process begins with the service center sharing the estimate of the vehicle repair and the same is shared by the automobile owner or the user to the insurance provider which then sends a surveyor to inspect the real damage to the vehicle and if the estimate meets the actual work to be done on the vehicle.
+With the advent of AI/ML, all the manual work is getting automated and simply with the help of processing pictures and images, estimation of cost and further steps are accomplished through predictive models.

 In order to predict the cost of the damage to the vehicle components and to process the claim for the same, there needs to be a model.
 Creating the model and training it is necessary.
 Metadata models and visual models are being used in estimation of the repairs and in cost prediction respectively.
 To improve accuracy, images are captured in different perspectives and are verified by multi instance learning.
 This method helps in improving the accuracy.
 Similar models are created in other sectors as well using existing data and risk prediction beforehand and price estimation after damage is done is executed through the models after a lot of training.